 - ½ oz calendula petals, chopped up finely (find organic calendula petals here)

 - ½ oz yarrow flowers, chopped up finely (find organic yarrow flowers here)

 - 10 oz. grapeseed oil – you can use olive or avocado or even coconut oil if you don’t mind melting it in your hands before using (find these organic oils here)

 Warm your oven to 200° and shut it off.
 Pour the oil and herbs into a small, oven-safe dish.
 Mix until herbs are covered and put in the oven for 4 hours.
 After they’ve steeped, pull them out and strain them into a jar.

-Keep the jar in a cool place to extend its shelf-life.
+Keep your homemade shaving cream (DIY shaving oil) in a cool place to extend its shelf-life.
 It should last for months if you keep it cool and used dried herbs.
 You can even store it in the freezer.

 - ⅛ cup coconut oil (find coconut oil here)

 - ⅔ cup shea butter softened (find shea butter here)

 - 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure orange EO here)

 Whip by hand or in a stand mixer to a delicious consistency.
 Seriously, it will look like frosting.
 Don’t eat it.
 You need to save some to put on your face/legs.
 Store the homemade aftershave in a jar in a cool place.
 Let me emphasize cool here, as it will melt but looks just like butter when solid.